Skip to main content

 Defaults

-Note: If you want to disable MeetGeek for all your Google Meet calls, uncheck the Google Meet checkbox from the Settings page.
+Note: To disable MeetGeek for all your Google Meet calls, select Don't join under Automatic Join on the Settings page.

 Google Meet link validation

-In order to be recognized by MeetGeek, the provided join link must have the following format: meet.google.com/xxx-xxxx-xxx
+To be recognized by MeetGeek, the join link must have this format: meet.google.com/xxx-xxxx-xxx

-The Google Meet link must be present in the location, description, or agenda fields of the calendar event (or contained in the email body or text pasted in the ad-hoc form on the Upcoming page).
+The Google Meet link must be present in the location, description, or agenda field of the calendar event (or in the email body / text pasted into the ad-hoc form on the Upcoming Meetings page).

-Note: if a Calendar event contains multiple join links, there is no way in which MeetGeek can detect which is the correct one.
-Make sure the event contains only one valid Google Meet join link.
+Note: If a calendar event contains multiple join links, MeetGeek can't tell which is correct — make sure the event contains only one valid Google Meet join link.

 Joining the Google Meet call

-Note: The keywords "MeetGeek Bot" are required in order for it to tell apart the real persons vs. bots and correctly detect the end of the meeting.
+Note: The keyword "MeetGeek Bot" must remain in the Notetaker's name so it can tell real participants apart from bots and correctly detect the end of the meeting.
 On the Business plan, the name can be customized from the Settings page.

 Recording the Google Meet call

-Once the recording is started, the Notetaker will send a recording disclaimer on the chat.
-This is an indication that the recording started successfully.
-On the Business plan, the recording notification message can be customized from the Settings page.
-It has a fixed beginning and customizable content afterward.
+The Notetaker waits up to 10 minutes for at least one non-bot participant to join before it starts recording.
+Once recording begins, it posts a recording disclaimer in the chat — your confirmation that recording started successfully.
+On the Business plan, the disclaimer message can be customized from the Settings page (it has a fixed beginning and customizable content afterward).

 Analyzing the Google Meet call

-The meeting analysis starts after the meeting ends or the Notetaker is removed.
-During the analysis, the meeting is listed with an analyzing flag on the Past meetings page.
+Analysis starts once the meeting ends or the Notetaker is removed.
+During analysis, the meeting appears with an "analyzing" flag on the Past Meetings page.

-Note: Sometimes, the Notetaker may fail to detect that the meeting has ended if in the Google Meet call, there were other "bot" attendees that were recognized by MeetGeek as real participants.
-If this happens, the Pause button from the Upcoming page will force the Notetaker to leave the call and start the analysis.
+Note: Occasionally the Notetaker may fail to detect that a meeting has ended if other "bot" attendees in the call were recognized as real participants.
+If this happens, the Pause button on the Upcoming Meetings page forces the Notetaker to leave and start analysis.

-The bot shows that is is recording, but I don't see the pop-up?
+The Notetaker shows it's recording, but I don't see the "admit" pop-up

-If a bot was sent to a Google Meet meeting, but your user didn't see it ask to be let in from the waiting room, it's likely because they were not the host of the meeting.
+If the Notetaker was sent to a Google Meet call but nobody saw it ask to be let in from the lobby, it's usually because the person watching isn't the host.

-Participants whose email address is on the event invite are able to join with no host present, so other invited participants may join before the host and wonder why the bot is not joining.
+Participants whose email is on the event invite can join with no host present, so invited attendees may join before the host and wonder why the Notetaker isn't joining.

-This behavior can be configured as shown here, but since you likely don't want to ask someone to change their Google workspace settings, we recommend informing the host/organizer of the meeting that you've invited a bot.
-This way, there is no confusion and there's no need for them to change their settings.
+This behavior can be configured (see Google's guide), but since you likely don't want to ask someone to change their Google Workspace settings, we recommend simply letting the host/organizer know you've invited the Notetaker.
+That avoids confusion without any settings changes.

 Authentication (Optional)

-1. Sign in with an administrator account to the Google Admin console.If you aren’t using an administrator account, you can’t access the Admin console.
+1. Sign in to the Google Admin console with an administrator account.
+(A non-admin account can't access the Admin console.)

 2. Click Meet safety settings.

-3. (Optional) To apply the setting to a department or team, at the side, select an organizational unit.
+3. (Optional) To apply the setting to a department or team, select an organizational unit at the side.
 Show me how

 4. Click Joining and select an Access type.

-After the settings are applied, please try again with a new meeting.
-Make sure you admit the bot to join from the lobby.
+After applying the settings, try again with a new meeting and make sure you admit the Notetaker from the lobby.

 Did this answer your question?